patrickamsler/linux-notes/README.md

 `systemctl enable nginx.service` Enable the service to start automatically at boot time

-`systemctl list-unit --all` Display units.
-With --all flas, also the inactive units are displayed
+`systemctl list-unit --all` Display units. --all flag displays also the inactive units

 `systemctl list-unit-files` Display all unit files.